A Munto Fanfiction: New Beginnings © RedWingedAngel002

-Summary: He promised he'd return.
-She would wait forever, if needed.
-MxY
+Summary: He promised he would return.
+She would wait forever, if need be.
+MxY.

 A/N: Before we begin, I want to admit that I've kinda cheated on this one, guys.
-I used the OVA I summary, as an extra feature in the second OVA; as well as the even shorter summary, which is at the beginning of the third movie, as heavy references.
+I used the first OVA summary, as an extra feature in the second DVD; as well as the even shorter summary, which is at the beginning of the third movie, as heavy references.
 Besides tweaking it here and there, I pretty much copy/pasted most of the dialogue.
 OTL;

 The thing I really did on my own was her journey and ending alteration in Heaven, which required me to re-watch that portion several times.
 Lol.